ChaseDudas/EELE/README.md

-# EELS - Excel External Link Editor
+# EELE - Excel External Link Editor

-EELS recurses through a folder given by the user.
+EELE recurses through a folder given by the user.
 It checks for external links that are deemed bad by the if else statements.
 It also toggles on/off Read Only to make changes.

 ## Getting Started